BTMorton/dnd-5e-srd/5esrd.md

 For example, if you are a 3rd-level druid, you have four 1st-level and two 2nd-level spell slots.
 With a Wisdom of 16, your list of prepared spells can include six spells of 1st or 2nd level, in any combination.
 If you prepare the 1st-level spell *cure wounds,* you can cast it using a 1st-level or 2nd-level slot.
 Casting the spell doesn’t remove it from your list of prepared spells.

 You can also change your list of prepared spells when you finish a long rest.
 Preparing a new list of druid spells requires time spent in prayer and meditation: at least 1 minute per spell level for each spell on your list.

-#### Spellcasting Ability

-Wisdom is your spellcasting ability for your druid spells, since your magic draws upon your devotion and attunement to nature.
-You use your Wisdom whenever a spell refers to your spellcasting ability.
-In addition, you use your Wisdom modifier when setting the saving throw DC for a druid spell you cast and when making an attack roll with one.

-**Spell save DC** = 8 + your proficiency bonus + your Wisdom modifier

-**Spell attack modifier** = your proficiency bonus + your Wisdom modifier

-#### Ritual Casting

-You can cast a druid spell as a ritual if that spell has the ritual tag and you have the spell prepared.

 | Max. | Level | CR Limitations              | Example     |
 |------|-------|-----------------------------|-------------|